LLNL/radiuss-shared-ci/docs/index.rst

    and options are already set coherently with the spec provided to build the dependency tree.
 3. **Setup the CI using the shared template.**
-   Once you have put in the effort to adopt the first two steps, you should be able to benefit from the shared CI infrastructure.
+   Once you have put in the effort to implement the first two steps, you should be able to benefit from the shared CI infrastructure.
 In very complex scenario, you would still be able to use the RADIUSS Shared CI template as a starting point for a custom implementation.

-In the `dev_guide`_, we discuss the layout of the RADIUSS Shared CI infrastructure and how the different pieces work with one another.
+In the :ref:`dev_guide`, we discuss the layout of the RADIUSS Shared CI infrastructure and how the different pieces work with one another.
 Technical choices are also explained there.